 Congenital adrenal hyperplasia is a chronic condition that affects your adrenal glands and their ability to produce certain hormones.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, offer complete care for congenital adrenal hyperplasia.
-To make an appointment at the practice in Fort Wayne, Indiana, call the office or use the online booking feature today.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, offer complete care for congenital adrenal hyperplasia.
+To make an appointment at the practice in Fort Wayne, Indiana, call the office at 260-436-1248.

 Congenital adrenal hyperplasia is a genetic disorder that prevents your adrenal glands — two walnut-shaped organs just above your kidneys –– from producing hormones like cortisol and androgens.

 If you have congenital adrenal hyperplasia, your body doesn’t produce the enzymes needed to make these hormones.
 There’s no cure, but prescription medication and hormone replacement therapy make it possible to live a normal and active life.

 Fort Wayne Endocrinology treats several types of congenital adrenal hyperplasia, including:

 Classic congenital adrenal hyperplasia is typically diagnosed during infancy.
 It’s quite rare and tends to present more severe symptoms.

 Non-classic congenital adrenal hyperplasia develops slowly over time.
 As a result, it’s typically diagnosed during adolescence or adulthood.
 Non-classic congenital adrenal hyperplasia presents much milder symptoms than the classic form.